kevinadrianpl/personal-blog/content/english/about.md

 I research things I find interesting, then document my research with a public blog post, which I can easily find and refer to later when information about said topic is needed.
 Hopefully other people will find these posts helpful, relevant, or interesting.

-Other than that, this is my personal portfolio and I will be using it to 'store' a few of my accomplishments and for posting articles about my passion for the cybersecurity and IT world in general.
+Other than that, this is my personal portfolio and I will be using it to 'store' a few of my accomplishments and for posting articles about my passion for the cybersecurity and tech world in general.

 ## Getting in touch with me